 Nicolas Martin, an astronomer at the University of Strasbourg in France, was among the critics of the original paper.
 In subsequent work published last year, he argued it is too difficult to estimate the DF2 galaxy’s mass based on surrounding star cluster motions.
 But Martin says he was reassured by the latest results from Danieli and Emsellem.
 “This is only thanks to brand-new instruments that arrived on the biggest telescopes on the planet that this is feasible.
 And to be entirely honest, it wasn’t clear to me a year ago that it would be feasible,” he notes.
 “A year ago I wasn't ready to say the system was necessarily weird, because I felt the measurement wasn’t entirely supported by the data.
 But now that there are two different teams that have measured the range of velocities of the stars themselves, I think it's clear that this is an oddball.”

-Danieli presented her new findings at a dark matter conference last week at Princeton University, and has submitted them to The Astrophysical Journal Letters for peer-reviewed publication.
+Danieli presented her new findings at a dark matter conference in January at Princeton University, and has submitted them to The Astrophysical Journal Letters for peer-reviewed publication.

 In a separate paper she describes the DF4 galaxy, which she and several colleagues observed with the Hubble Space Telescope last year.
 Examining seven star clusters orbiting DF4, Danieli and her co-workers found they are moving languidly, suggesting there is very little or no dark matter in the galaxy.
 Taken together, the near back-to-back discovery of DF2 and DF4 lurking in the same patch of sky implies a whole class of such dark matter–poor galaxies exists, she says.